All Episodes

 One of the things that happened in one of the debates, I thought it was just a slip-up.

-When Governor Huntsman said America is screwed, okay, that is not presidential language, but on live TV you can sometimes say something you wish you didn't say.
+When Governor Huntsman said America is screwed, okay, that is not presidential language, but on live TV, you can sometimes say something you wish you didn't say.

-But today in New Hampshire releasing an ad that actually says that.
+But today in New Hampshire, releasing an ad that actually says that.

 If you want to be the leader of the United States of America, you should act like it.

-This is Dana Perino commenting on Huntsman's high hopes for Huntsman.
+This is Dana Perino commenting on Huntsman.

 A lot of people on the Republican side hope that Huntsman is the dark horse.

-So this is it had to be a slip of the tongue yesterday when Huntsman said that America's screwed.
+It had to be a slip of the tongue yesterday when Huntsman said that America's screwed.

 But then when he put it in an ad that she saw today, then she realized he meant to say it yesterday and in the ad, and that's not presidential.